-But why is that?
 What is it about entrepreneurship that is so attractive to us?
 After all, starting your own business isn’t for everyone – but small businesses are considered the backbone of the economy, and successful entrepreneurs from Elon Musk to Bill Gates are held up as celebrities in society.
 What draws people into entrepreneurship?

-Greater opportunities and rewards
+Greater Opportunities and Rewards

-A few generations ago, white collar workers worked a single job for most of their lives, and when they retired, they were given a pension that sustained them throughout their twilight years.
+A few generations ago, white-collar workers worked a single job for most of their lives, and when they retired, they were given a pension that sustained them throughout their twilight years.
 That system entirely broke down at the end of the 20th century, however, and modern workers are expected to save for themselves with 401ks and IRAs, while working far more hours than our grandparents did.
 Is it really any surprise that more and more workers are looking to set their own rules?

 Starting your own business comes with more risks than taking a job at an area company, but the potential for rewards are so much greater that many people feel it’s worth the risk.
 Add in the fact that many businesses now require nothing more than some spare time and a computer, and many entrepreneurs are getting their start long before they leave school or quit their day job.